Chris Boswell: 2017

 On February 2, 2017, the Steelers signed Boswell to a one-year, exclusive-rights contract.

 During a Week 2 26–9 victory over the Minnesota Vikings, Boswell converted four field goals and two extra points.
 During a Week 7 29–14 victory over the Bengals, he kicked a season-high five field goals.
-In Week 11, he kicked four field goals in a 40–17 victory over the Tennessee Titans.
+During Week 11, he kicked four field goals in a 40–17 victory over the Tennessee Titans.
 Boswell made a game-winning 53-yard field goal in the next game to beat the Green Bay Packers 31–28 as time expired.
 His game-winner set a new career-long and tied kicker Dan Bailey's record set in 2016 for the longest NFL field goal ever kicked at Heinz Field (53 yards) in its 17-year history.
 The only longer successful attempt was in collegiate play when former Old Dominion kicker Jarod Brown made a 54-yard kick against the Pitt Panthers in 2013.
-The following week, Boswell converted both extra points and all three field goal attempts, including a 38-yard game-winner as time expired, in a 23–20 comeback win over the Bengals, earning him AFC Special Teams Player of the Week.
+The following week, Boswell converted both extra points and all three field goal attempts, including a 38-yard game-winner as time expired, in a 23–20 comeback win over the Bengals, earning him AFC Special Teams Player of the Week honors.
 During a narrow Week 14 39–38 victory over the Baltimore Ravens, he kicked four field goals, including a game-winner.
 Throughout the season, Boswell has kicked multiple game-winning field goals in the last minutes, earning him status as one of the Steelers' "Killer B's" and a spot on the AFC's Pro Bowl starting roster.
-In the 2017 season, he converted 37 of 39 extra point attempts and 35 of 38 field goal attempts.
+In the 2017 season, Boswell converted 37 of 39 extra point attempts and 35 of 38 field goal attempts.
 He finished the season tied with Harrison Butker for fourth in scoring with 142 points.